-Make up the solution of oxidant as follows: dissolve chromium trioxide (7 g) (carcinogen!: wear gloves; do NOT grind it up, do not spill it everywhere on the balance and do not wash apparatus with acetone but with water) in water (50 mL) in a conical flask with stirring.
+Make up the solution of oxidant as follows: dissolve chromium trioxide (7.0 g) (carcinogen!: wear gloves; do NOT grind it up, do not spill it everywhere on the balance and do not wash apparatus with acetone but with water) in water (50 mL) in a conical flask with stirring.
 After cooling in an ice-water bath, carefully add concentrated sulphuric acid (6.1 ml) to the stirred chromium trioxide solution (heat is generated), and keep the oxidising solution cool in a ice bath so that it is ready for use.
 [NB] This solution (the Jones reagent) MUST be bright orange in colour; if it is not see a demonstrator.

 Set up a 250 mL conical flask with a magnetic stirrer, and a dropping funnel with the flask immersed in an ice-water bath.
-Dissolve menthol (7.8 g, 50 mmol) in of acetone (30 mL) and add this solution to the conical flask.
+Dissolve menthol (7.8 g, 50 mmol) in acetone (30 mL) and add this solution to the conical flask.
 Add the well chilled oxidising solution dropwise via a dropping funnel to the stirred acetone solution, checking by thermometer that the temperature does not rise above about 15°C.

-After a further 30 minutes of continued stirring, the ice bath should be removed, and the mixture allowed to come to room temperature and stirred.
-The progress of the reaction can be checked by analytical TLC until complete (usually within 3 hours).
+After a further 30 minutes of continued stirring, the ice bath should be removed, and the mixture allowed to come to room temperature and for 3 hours.
 A 10% sodium bisulphite solution is the added until the red brown colour of chromic acid is gone from the upper layer.

-The top layer containing an acetone solution of the product is decanted into a round bottomed flask and the bulk of the acetone removed on the rotary evaporator, without heating above $30^{\circ}$ C. Extract the green aqueous layer thoroughly with diethyl ether (3 x 30 mL) and combine the ether extracts with the original product from the acetone layer.
-Don't forget to put the Cr/aqueous waste in the waste labeled bottle.
+The top layer containing an acetone solution of the product is decanted into a round bottomed flask and the bulk of the acetone removed on the rotary evaporator, without heating above 30°C. Extract the green aqueous layer thoroughly with diethyl ether (3 x 30 mL) and combine the ether extracts with the original product from the acetone layer.
+Don't forget to put the Cr/aqueous waste in the waste labeled bottle provided specially (ask a technician if you are not sure).

-Wash the combined ether solution with saturated sodium bicarbonate solution $(2 \times 25 \text{ mL})$ (care !, carbon dioxide evolved) then with water (25 mL), and finally with saturated sodium chloride $(2 \times 25 \text{ mL})$ .
+Wash the combined ether solution with saturated sodium bicarbonate solution (2 x 25 mL) (care!, carbon dioxide evolved) then with water (25 mL), and finally with saturated sodium chloride (2 x 25 mL).
 Dry the ether solution over magnesium sulphate, filter off the drying agent.
-Remove an aliquot of the dried ether solution (approx 1 mL - a shortform pasteur pipette's worth) and place in a vial ready for GLC analysis (below).
 Evaporate the ether on the rotary evaporator, transfer the residue to a B10 distillation set, and distill it under reduced pressure using water pump vacuum.
 Record the b.p. and mmHg, yield, the IR spectrum and the optical rotation of your distilled product in CHCl3.